dhcdata/RPT-Docs/SREC-Bylaws.md

 The SREC shall meet upon call of the Chairman, at such times as required by the Texas Election Code and as provided by these Bylaws in succeeding sections of this Article and by the Rules of the Party.
 All meetings of the SREC shall be open to credentialed media representatives and to interested Party members, except the SREC may declare an executive (closed) session for the purpose of considering confidential matters.
 <ol style="list-style-type: upper-alpha;">
  	<li>STATUTORY MEETINGS.
 Meetings prescribed by the Texas Election Code shall be duly called by the Chairman, or in his absence by the Vice-Chairman, for the purpose so designated by law; and no other business may be transacted at such statutory meetings unless notice of such other business has been included in the call.</li>
  	<li>REGULAR MEETINGS.
 The SREC shall meet no less frequently than quarterly for the conduct of business necessary to fulfill its objectives and purposes.
-A statutory meeting is not precluded from being designated as a quarterly meeting.
+Statutory business may occur at a regular meeting.
 In even-numbered years, the fourth quarterly meeting shall be held after the November general election.</li>
  	<li>ORGANIZATIONAL MEETINGS.
 One or more organizational meetings of the newly elected SREC shall be held within thirty (30) days following its election for the purpose of organizing the SREC, including the adoption of Bylaws, the election of a Secretary, and consideration of the Chairman’s appointments.</li>
  	<li>SPECIAL MEETINGS.
 Special meetings of the SREC may be called by the Chairman, and shall be called by the Chairman upon petition signed by at least fifteen (15) members of the SREC, representing no fewer than ten (10) state-senatorial districts, delivered to the Secretary (or to the State Headquarters if the Secretary is not available) at least fourteen (14) days prior to the date specified for the meeting.
 Any notice of a special meeting must contain the purpose for which the meeting is called.</li>
 </ol>
 <h2>Section 2.
 Notice of Meetings.</h2>
 A written call containing notice of the meeting shall be mailed and postmarked by the U.S. Postal Service, or transmitted by electronic mail, no later than twelve (12) days prior to the meeting, to each of the SREC members at the member’s address appearing on the Secretary’s records, with the method of notice above to be at the member’s option.
 (The foregoing provision does not apply to the organizational meeting of the SREC if such meeting is held immediately following the biennial state convention at which the SREC is elected and if an announcement is made while the biennial state convention is in session; however, such a meeting shall not be considered a regular quarterly meeting.)
 The twelve-day notice may be waived in the event of a stated emergency, as declared by the Officials Committee, in which case forty-eight (48) hours’ notice shall be given by telephone and confirmed by overnight letter.
 <h2>Section 3.
 Proxies.</h2>
 Written proxies for the SREC members shall be recognized at any general or executive meeting, but not committee meetings, of the SREC, except where otherwise specified in the bylaws, if the appointment complies with the Texas Election Code.
 Proxies are considered valid if the proxy giver’s signature is notarized or confirmation is provided to the Secretary and is approved by a proxy committee.
+A member may choose to designate their Senate District counterpart to serve as a default proxy in the case of their absence and no other proxy being submitted.
+The member may remove the default proxy status as well.
 <h2>Section 4.
 Quorum.</h2>
 A quorum for all regular and special meetings of the SREC shall be a majority (no fewer than 33 SREC votes) of the SREC, in person or represented by proxy.
 At statutory meetings, a quorum shall consist of those members present, in person or represented by proxy (except where a different quorum requirement is imposed by the Texas Election Code) provided, however, that if a majority of the SREC is not represented as above provided, only the business required by the Texas Election Code shall be transacted.
 <h2>Section 5.
 Voting.</h2>